craigm26/bike-bus/README.md

 BikeBus is a term to describe a group of cyclists that is usually guided by a leader.
 In the US, this has become a growing activity to help children get to school.
 This app will help BikeBus leaders create a route, invite new members and allow parents to monitor the BikeBus as it makes it way to school.

-No ads or selling of user data.
+No ads or selling of user data with PII.
 Anonymous users and anonymized data wherever possible.

 ## Why

-We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets
+We think technology could help make this a smoother, more fun experience while promoting cycling and safer streets by enhanced awareness and data for pooicy makers on street design.

 ## Domain bikebus.app